-NMBU's students and researchers can now deposit their research data in the archive "NMBU Open Research Data".
-Read more about storage and archiving research data here.
+Research data upon which scientific publication or a concluded project is based must be archived (deposited) in approved national or international archives and made available where possible.
+NMBU's students and researchers can now deposit their research data in the archive "NMBU Open Research Data" (Dataverse).
+Read more about archiving research data here.